Unpacking Netlify:

 • CDN: The front-end is deployed to the Global CDN – a worldwide network of servers to ensure your content is stored close to users’ locations.

-• Serverless backend: Generally, Jamstack sites don’t need a backend.
+• Serverless backend: Generally, composable sites don’t need a backend.
 But some complex cases may require backend processing.
 In this case, you can use Netlify’s serverless functions.
 They are deployed on AWS Lambda and represented as API endpoints.
 All the credentials required for the front-end to connect with the backend services are stored securely.

 Netlify’s core features